 - If I already have an educational plan, why do I need to begin a career pathway?

 There are various occupations and industries with career pathways.
-To begin exploring your options, go to the complete list of Career-Technical pathways.
+To begin exploring your options, go to the complete list of Career Education pathways.

 Definitely.
 Career pathways include university transfer students and can guide you to a four-year college degree.